turingschool/front-end-curriculum/lessons/floating/aria-accessibility.md

   Properties - additional information about the element -->

-- Talk about the two different types of site navigation using a screen reader: Semantic Nagivation vs Landmark Navigation.
+- Talk about the two different types of site navigation using a screen reader: Semantic Navigation vs Landmark Navigation.
 How are they different?
 How are they the same?
 Why are these tools helpful for users on a screen reader?

 <!--
   using keyboard shortcuts you can easily navigate the page in different ways.